hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_conducting_experiments_on_a_massiv_6e1d22ae-ba5e-4476-80f3-dba42c1988cf-0_2.content.md

 # Exploring Gas Giant Moons

-Welcome to our website where we share our adventures as a team of AInauts exploring the frozen moons orbiting gas giant planets.
+Welcome to our website where we share our adventures as a team of Ainautes exploring the frozen moons orbiting gas giant planets.
 Our current mission involves conducting experiments on a massive, frozen moon that has caught our attention.

 ## The Challenge of Exploration